dbj-vessels/example/readme.md

       - I do strongly advise against mixing
       - ditto: only one `.env` file
       - used only by the one top level `docker-compose.yaml`
-      - env vars passed down from it to the dockerfiles
+      - env vars passed down from it to the docker files
     - added complexity (confusion) comes from the fact `.env` files can be read from the source code
     - simply do not do that, keep separate configurations in separate language specific configuration files
       - see the node js examples bellow
 - Be sure to read and understand the comments in the simple source files in this repo
   - especially the ones about `.env` files
-- purpose of the source in here is to show the recomended organization of the multi container project organization and configurations
+- purpose of the source in here is to show the recommended organization of the multi container project organization and configurations
   - not the "best" algorithms and such

 ## Node JS Configurations

-> NOTE: this is not environment variables
+> NOTE: this is not docker or OS environment variables

 Example.
 Create a JSON file, such as `config.json`, and define your configuration variables and values: